opencomputeproject/onie/docs/design-spec/boot_loader.rst

   See ``check_boot_reason above``.
 The current reboot commands understood by ONIE are:

-    #. rescue – boot ONIE in rescue mode for debug purposes
+    #. install – boot ONIE and rerun the ODE application.
     #. uninstall – boot ONIE in uninstall mode, which erases
        everything from the system, except U-Boot and ONIE.
+    #. rescue – boot ONIE in rescue mode for debug purposes
-    #. install – boot ONIE and rerun the ODE application.
+    #. update – boot ONIE in ONIE update mode, which looks for and
+       installs a new version of ONIE.
   "

   ``nos_bootcmd`` % [Not Set]% "This is the variable a NOS vendor sets